-First, if you do have insurance with another fund and you want to keep that insurance, you’ll need to transfer the insurance to your Vision Super account.
+First, if you do have insurance with another fund and you want to keep that insurance, you may be able to transfer the insurance to your Vision Super account.
 You should consider doing this first before transferring your account balance.
 Otherwise, you may lose that cover.
 Simply download and fill out the Insurance transfer form and we’ll let you know when it’s been transferred across.
 Then you can roll-in your money.

 There are three ways you can transfer your super to us, but the easiest is to log into Vision Online and search for your other funds using the SuperMatch service.
 Before commencing the search you will need to verify yourself, using an ID service within Vision Online.
 Once verified, select the Transfer/rollover link once logged in.
 Any other super funds in your name will be displayed, and you can choose which accounts you’d like to transfer to your Vision Super account.

-Alternatively, if you prefer, you can use our online form and submit your details to us, or download and print a transfer form and complete it by hand.
+Alternatively, if you prefer, you can use the online form and submit your details to us, or download and print a transfer form and complete it by hand.

 The search uses the ATO’s SuperMatch service.
 Any other super funds in your name will be displayed, and you can choose which accounts you’d like to transfer to your Vision Super account.

-Add your details to our online form, select your funds from a drop down list and then submit.
+Add your details to the online form, select your funds from a drop down list and then submit.
 We’ll complete the transfer(s) for you and let you know when finalised.

 Download and print off a paper transfer form.
 Fill it in by hand and then mail it to us.